 The Miami Valley Nonprofit Collaborative (MVNC) has been designed to coordinate and communicate accessible, affordable resources that support area nonprofits.
 Rather than being a single person, place or center, the Collaborative consists of a network of organizations and professionals who all volunteer their time, resources and space toward this effort.
 The Collaborative serves as the “one stop shop” for information and referrals, it is committed to identifying and addressing unmet networking and professional development needs of our local nonprofit community.
 Our purpose is 3 fold:

-- COMMUNICATES accessible, affordable resources that support area nonprofits.
+- To COMMUNICATE accessible, affordable resources that support area nonprofits.

-- CONVENES nonprofit professionals to network, share best practices, and foster relationships, encouraging nonprofits to support one another.
+- To CONVENE nonprofit professionals to network, share best practices, and foster relationships, encouraging nonprofits to support one another.

-- CREATES affordable leadership development opportunities which are largely unavailable to nonprofit professionals in our community.
+- To CREATE affordable leadership development opportunities which are largely unavailable to nonprofit professionals in our community.

-- Jenny Warner – Volunteer Coordinator, MVNC – MVNC at the Life Enrichment Center
+- Jenny Warner – Founder & Volunteer Coordinator of the MVNC – MVNC at the Life Enrichment Center

 - Christy Mauch – Vice President of Operations, Better Business Bureau (BBB) – BBB Charities and Donors